 Good scores are more common than bad, because fortunately good products are more common than bad.

-The Meteor Vortex Pro is one of the latest lights from Moon and it sees a decent hike in lumens matched by some impressive burn-times.
+The Moon Meteor Vortex Pro offers a decent amount of brightness matched by some impressive burn-times.
 Nine mode choices could see you really stretch out that battery life too.

 The Vortex Pro is quite a small unit compared with a lot of the lights on the market today, especially those that boast an output of 900 lumens, as the Vortex Pro does in its Boost mode.

 It uses a single Cree XM-L2 LED and what looks to be a simple lens and round concave reflector to deploy the light in a very torch-like way: a central spot which Moon claims has an angle of 17 degrees before fading out to 80 degrees.